preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 + **Contact Property**: Select the property used to store information about the user being page contact.
 + **Review Date Property**: Select the property used to store information about review date for pages.

+(In Omnia 6.7 and later, an additional tab will be available - Archive.
+See the end of this page for more information.)

 Sync to Sharepoint
 --------------------
 This sync is a map of some properties to Sharepoint fields, either as set up in Omnia Admin, or set up specifically for a Page Type, as an override.